Vlad the Impaler

-Prince of Wallachia in the 13th century, the small region in Romania.
-His power was short lived, but his reputation immortal.
+Prince of Wallachia in the 13th century, a small region in Romania.
+His reign short lived, but his reputation immortal.
 His infamy remembered 600 years after his supposed death.

-We have a former actor’s assistant to thank.
-Bram Stoker wrote Dracula in 1897 after spending time with an Hungarian traveler named Vambery Armin.
-Inspired Dracula, and some say he’s the real life Van Helsing.
+All thanks to a former actor’s assistant.
+Bram Stoker wrote Dracula in 1897 after spending time with a Hungarian traveler named Vambery Armin.
+He inspired Bram, some calling Armin the real-life Van Helsing.

-- Vlad’s nickname was Dracula, old Romanian for “Son of the dragon”, his father referred to as “Dracul” or dragon
+Vlad’s nickname was Dracula, a Slavonic genitive for “Son of the dragon”, his father referred to as “Dracul” or dragon

-Vlad was an “Impaler”, known well for his horrible method of execution.
+Vlad was the “Impaler”, known well for his horrible method of execution using large stakes.

 How to Impale, a sick person’s guide – –

 The following is a detailed description of impalement as a form of execution.
 I take no pleasure in this, but history is history.